vickytoriah/Quant_Practice/README.md

 I am a multilinguist, and easily pick up new subjects, languages and concepts, thus I do not find functional programming too difficult to learn within a few weeks or shorter.
 I learned SQL, R, Python, and VBA within a few hours for certain projects, within a few hours of starting them.

-This is also why I decided to learn computation finance in C++, and became certified through an exam at Imperial College London, with only 16 hours of revision (with an amazing textbook, might link later on).
+This is also why I decided to learn computation finance in C++, and became certified at Imperial College London.

 </details>